Gnaily/SoftwareDev_sundown/Fish/README.md

 ### iv.
 Testing <a name="testing"></a>
 **How to Run Unit Tests**
-From the Common directory, run `./xtest` This will run all unit tests through Maven and output feedback on the number of tests passed/failed, and where the failed tests are.
+From the Fish directory, run `./xtest`.
+This will run all unit tests and output feedback on the number of tests passed/failed, and where the failed tests are.

-In order to test a random generated board, there exists a convenience constructor in the HexGameBoard class just for testing.
+For individual test classes, in order to test a random generated board, there exists a convenience constructor in the HexGameBoard class just for testing.
 It takes in the regular arguments required by a HexGameBoard plus an integer to seed the Random object in HexGameBoard.

     //Convenience Constructor for Testing:
     public HexGameBoard(int rows, int cols, List<Coord> holes, int minOneFishTiles, int randSeed) {